fkie/catkin_lint/README.rst

 Contribution
 ============

-**catkin_lint** is still under active development and lacks a number of features:

-* Support for upcoming package.xml format 2
-* Unit tests with full coverage
-* Check proper usage of external libraries (e.g. Qt)
-* Support for CMake functions

 If you would like to contribute, you are very welcome to do so.
 Please contact `@roehling <https://github.com/roehling>`_ first to avoid any duplication of work.